Affiliate links on Android Authority may earn us a commission. Learn more.

-Throughout the movie Cleo is hit with one hardship after another.
-The results sometimes are life affirming, but this is still one of the saddest films on Netflix.
+Throughout the movie, Cleo is hit with one hardship after another.
+The results sometimes are life-affirming, but this is still one of the saddest movies on Netflix.

-This comedy-drama focuses on Tallulah (Ellen Page), a homeless teenager who steals a baby from an alcoholic mother, and uses it to ingratiate herself into the life of her ex-boyfriend’s mother, Margo (Allison Janney).
+This comedy-drama focuses on Tallulah (Elliot Page), a homeless teenager who steals a baby from an alcoholic mother and uses it to ingratiate herself into the life of her ex-boyfriend’s mother, Margo (Allison Janney).

-Paddleton follows neighbors and best friends Michael (Mark Duplass) and Andy (Ray Romano), as they come to grips with Michael’s diagnosis of terminal cancer.
-The film takes place over the few days after Michael decides not to seek treatment and instead take medication that will end his own life.
+Paddleton follows neighbors and best friends Michael (Mark Duplass) and Andy (Ray Romano), as they come to grips with Michael’s terminal cancer diagnosis.
+The film takes place over the few days after Michael decides not to seek treatment and instead takes medication to end his own life.
 Much of the story finds the two watching kung-fu movies, making pizza, and fighting over Michael’s decision.

 It’s a touching and heartbreaking story of friendship and loss, full of all the inside jokes and habits that accumulate when two people have been friends for years.
-It’s without a doubt one of Netflix’s saddest comedies, let alone one of Netflix’s saddest movies.
+It’s without a doubt one of Netflix’s saddest comedies, let alone one of the best sad movies on Netflix.

 Okja is rather perplexing to categorize.
-The Korean-American Netflix original from director Bong Joon-ho follows Mija (Ahn Seo-hyun), a young girl chasing her best friend across South Korea, and eventually the world, after she is kidnapped by a multinational corporation.
+The Korean-American Netflix original from director Bong Joon-ho follows Mija (Ahn Seo-hyun), a young girl chasing her best friend across South Korea, and eventually the world, after a multinational corporation kidnaps her.
 If that sounds too mundane, Mija’s best friend is a genetically modified giant pig named Okja, bred specifically to be a new form of livestock.

 Juliet visits the island and soon becomes invested in its people, the club, the town, and Dawsey (Michiel Huisman).
 Even sadder stories are uncovered as the story unfolds.